neuspell/neuspell/README.md

 ### Previous

 - March, 2021:
     - Code-base reformatted.
-Addressed some bug fixes.
+Addressed bug fixes and issues.
 - November, 2020:
     - Neuspell's ```BERT``` pretrained model is now available as part of huggingface models as ```murali1996/bert-base-cased-spell-correction```.
 We provide an example code snippet